alejandroliu/ashlib/API-doc.md

 * --filter -- Use filter mode.
 The stdin is used as an script that will modify stdin (current file) and the stdout is used as the new contents of the file.
+* --decode -- input is considered to be gzippped|base64 encoded data
 * file -- file to modify

 #### DESC